Start9Labs/documentation/site/source/support/common-issues.rst

 I'm having an issue with a particular Service
 ---------------------------------------------
-If a Service is crashing or acting up in some way, check the :ref:`Documentation<service-guides>` and :ref:`FAQ<faq-services>` for that particular Service.
+If a Service is crashing or acting up in some way, check the :ref:`Documentation<service-guides>` for that particular Service.
 You can also check the "Logs" (on the service page), which might tell you what the problem is.
 If that is not helpful, try to restart the service to see if that clears up the issue.
 If you are still having issues, please reach out in one of our `Community Channels <https://start9.com/contact>`_ for immediate assistance.

 .. _sounds-bepchime: